 NGF TOP 100 BUSINESSES IN GOLF

-In-stock and customized accessories include flags and flagsticks, bunker rakes, ball washers, course signs, cups, litter receptacles and yardage markers.
-The company is also the manufacturer of the Magnum Pro Tool line of maintenance products that run the gamut from ball pickers for the driving range to machines that wash and dispense practice balls.
+In-stock and customized accessories include flags and flagsticks, bunker rakes, ball washers, course signs, cups, litter receptacles, and yardage markers.
+The company is also the manufacturer of the Magnum Pro Tool line of maintenance products, which run the gamut – from ball pickers for the driving range, to machines that wash and dispense practice balls.

-“The idea struck me that here was a field for an alert manufacturer,” said Vorhees.
+“The idea struck me that here was a field for an alert manufacturer,” said Voorhees.
 “Why not develop a complete line of needs in this field?
 A standard line.
 Why not develop a product so good that it would be in demand all over the United States?”

-Standard Golf’s course accessories and products today are sold by more than 250 distributors on six continents.
+Today, Standard Golf’s course accessories and products are sold by more than 250 distributors on six continents.

-The company’s products are ubiquitous at courses around the world, from the aforementioned flagsticks, rakes and ball-washers to hole whitening systems and the polyethylene containers on tee boxes that hold mixtures of seed and sand.
+The company’s products are ubiquitous at courses around the world, from the aforementioned flagsticks, rakes, and ball-washers, to hole whitening systems and the polyethylene containers on tee boxes that hold mixtures of seed and sand.